banuvaithe/banuvaithe/index.md

 ## Predict demand for shared bikes

-The problem is to build a multiple linear regression model for the prediction of demand for shared bikes
+> The problem is to build a multiple linear regression model for the prediction of demand for shared bikes

 ## Predicting Customer Churn rate

 > Predict the customer churn rate on telecom data set using logistic regression.

 ## Lead conversion
-Predict the Lead conversion rate for educational dataset using logistic regression.
+> Predict the Lead conversion rate for educational dataset using logistic regression.

 ## Predict house rate
-Predict the housing rate using Predictive modelling
+> Predict the housing rate using Predictive modelling

+##### Achievements
+> Did a POC on migrating Data from on premise Oracle DB to Amazon Arora DB.
+Migrated10K data from Oracle to Arora DB using Amazon DMS service and migrated the tables and procedures using SCT tool provided by AWS.

 ##### Employment history